Our selection of the best restaurants in Italy

 Spaghettis, pizzas, arancini and even cannoli, Italian gastronomy needs no introduction.
 Sometimes sweet, sometimes salty, it pleases adults and children alike and can be adapted to any taste.
 Often imitated but never equalled, these specialities are even better under the Italian sun.
-Here are some of our best addresses all over the Peninsula to rediscover “vera cucina italiana”.
+Here are some of our TOP 3 of the best addresses all over the Peninsula to rediscover the “vera cucina italiana”.

 Aldrovandi Villa Borghese *****

 Our journey begins in Rome, the country’s nerve centre and the ideal destination for a family city trip.
 Children love the stories of gladiatorial battles on the Colosseum tour.
 Parents marvel at Michelangelo’s famous Last Judgement in the Sistine Chapel.
 Together, we throw a coin into the majestic Trevi Fountain, not forgetting to make a wish!

 All these adventures, it gives you an appetite!
 At dinner time, we gather around one of the charming tables of the Pipero, a restaurant well known to Italian gastronomes and awarded a Michelin star.
 Its high quality and top-of-the-range service nevertheless make it a choice address for children, who enjoy pasta alla carbonara, the restaurant’s speciality and renowned as the best in the capital.